facebook-no-script-alt

 How to Get a Letter of Recommendation for Residency

-Securing a strong how to get an excellent reference letter for residency comes down to three things: choosing the right attending physicians, building genuine relationships during rotations, and giving your writers the time and materials to craft something specific and compelling.
+Securing a strong letter of recommendation for residency comes down to three things: choosing the right attending physicians, building genuine relationships during rotations, and giving your writers the time and materials to craft something specific and compelling.
 Most programs require three letters submitted through ERAS, and each one should speak directly to your clinical skills, specialty fit, and readiness for intern year.

 According to the 2024 NRMP Program Director Survey, 84% of program directors consider specialty-specific letters of recommendation when selecting applicants to interview, with a mean importance rating of 4.2 out of 5, making them one of the most influential pieces of your entire application.